Zubdata/SERP-Eagle/README.md

 We'll keep improving SERP Eagle by adding new features.
 Your feedback is crucial in helping us make it better.
 If you have ideas for new features, please share them with us.

 ## Buy me a coffee☕
-If you find my Google Maps scraper project helpful, consider supporting me with a coffee!
+If you find my SERP Eagle project helpful, consider supporting me with a coffee!
 Your contribution will help fuel late-night coding sessions and keep the code flowing.
 Every coffee is greatly appreciated and goes a long way in supporting the development of more useful tools and resources.
 Thank you for your generosity!

 [![Buy Me A Coffee](https://img.buymeacoffee.com/button-api/?slug=zubdata&button_colour=FFDD00&font_colour=000000&font_family=Lato&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/zubdata)